danielsampah99/iims-docs/src/app/docs/policies/motor/all-policies/new/page.md

 A dropdown selection that specifies the policy schedule type, which defines the structure and presentation of the policy documentation.
 This required field affects how the policy terms are formatted and which clauses are included in the final documentation.
 The schedule type may vary based on vehicle category, customer type, or specific regulatory requirements.

 ### Sum Insured
 A numeric input field showing the total insured value of the vehicle, expressed in the selected currency.
 This required field is the primary basis for premium calculation for comprehensive coverage.
 It represents the maximum potential payout in the event of a total loss and should accurately reflect the vehicle's current market value.
+A value can only be entered if the selected cover type is "Comprehensive" the entered value affects the computation.
+No other cover types takes a value for sum insured

 ### Rate
 A numeric input field for the base premium rate applied to the sum insured to calculate the basic premium.
 This required field is typically determined by underwriting guidelines based on vehicle type, usage, and cover type.
 The rate is expressed as a percentage of the sum insured for comprehensive coverage or as a fixed rate for third-party coverage.